-When taking out a student loan with a creditworthy cosigner, an undergraduate or graduate student may feel like they're forever being tied at the hip with mom or dad.
+When taking out a student loan with a creditworthy cosigner, an undergraduate or graduate student may feel like they're forever being tied at the hip with their cosigner.

-Cosigner release – a feature of CommonBond student loans may alleviate that feeling.
+Cosigner release – a feature of CommonBond student loans, solves that problem.
 Cosigner release may relieve guarantors of their financial liability over time while helping the primary borrower achieve financial independence.

 A cosigner is often a parent or a legal guardian who commits to making the payments on a student's loan in the event that the student cannot, for whatever reason.
 Typically, as is the case with CommonBond, having a cosigner is required for an undergraduate loan, as the cosigner's credit is being reviewed.

-Cosigning a student loan creates a shared responsibility if a student makes late payments, two credit scores take a hit: both theirs and the cosigner's.
-If a student becomes unable to make loan payments, the cosigner becomes legally responsible.
+Cosigning a student loan creates a shared responsibility.
+If a student makes late payments, two credit scores take a hit: both theirs and the cosigner's.
+If a student becomes unable to make loan payments, the cosigner becomes responsible for the loan.

 This explains why cosigner release is a popular topic of conversation for both parties.